 ISA Action Plan in support of the United Nations Decade of Ocean Science

-ISA is in the process of developing a Draft Action Plan on Marine Scientific Research in support of the UN Decade of Ocean Science for Sustainable Development, together with a consolidated list of priority outputs that will, once achieved, materialize the contribution of ISA to the implementation of the Decade.
+ISA has developed a Draft Action Plan on Marine Scientific Research in support of the UN Decade of Ocean Science for Sustainable Development, together with a consolidated list of priority outputs that will, once achieved, materialize the contribution of ISA to the implementation of the Decade.
 The Draft Action Plan is built on the strategic directions, high-level actions and associated outputs endorsed by the members of ISA in the Strategic Plan and the High-Level Action Plan of ISA for 2019-2023.
 The Draft Action Plan will be presented to the Assembly for consideration at its 26th Session in 2020.